Warrior III Pose

 Use a chair to help you find your balance when you are first learning this posture.
 Place the chair just in front of the edge of your yoga mat with the back of the chair facing you.

-After you come up to balance on one foot in the pose, stretch your arms out to hold the top of the chair's back in order to steady yourself.
-The chair can support your hands at first, but try to gradually push the chair away from you bit by bit so that your body learns how to support itself eventually.
+After you come up to balance on one foot in the pose, stretch your arms out to hold the top of the chair's back to steady yourself.
+The chair can support your hands initially, but try to gradually push the chair away from you bit by bit so that your body learns how to support itself.
+You can also place yoga blocks under your hands on the floor for a less elevated support option.

 Deepen the Pose: